discretize/discretize-guides/guides/cc-distribution/index.md

 <Boss name="DarkAi" hideRotation>

-At 3200 Ai has the largest breakbar in fractals.
+At 3200, Ai has the largest defiance bar in fractals.
 Bear in mind the following values are the minimum you will want to CC with.
 Due to bar regen you typically will have to use more CC skills depending on how fast you break it.
 Slow CC is a massive help here.
-Like ensolyss this cc schedule should be adjusted to fit your groups DPS, but especially if you are running a <BuildLink build="Condi Deadeye" specialization="Deadeye"/> or <Specialization name="Daredevil" text="Condi Daredevil"/> you will need to change things.
+Like Ensolyss this cc schedule should be adjusted to fit your groups DPS, but especially if you are running a <BuildLink build="Condi Deadeye" specialization="Deadeye"/> or <Specialization name="Daredevil" text="Condi Daredevil"/> you will need to change things.

 </Boss>